LeonardoGentile/react-mobx-router5/README.md

 - `withLink`: higher-order component
 - `NavLink`: component component
 - `getComponent`: helper function
-- `Route`: Component
+- `RouteView`: Component

 #### routeNode - HOC

 **Description**

 Function that generates an higher-order component to wrap a *route node* component.
-This function should be used to *decorate* **route nodes** components, that is, those routes having children routes, see [router5 documentation](http://router5.github.io/docs/understanding-router5.html) on these concepts if you are not familiar with them.
+This function should be used to *wrap* **route nodes components**, that is, those components associated with routes having children routes, read [router5 documentation](http://router5.github.io/docs/understanding-router5.html) if you are not familiar with these concepts.

 **Signature**